-In a world that is obsessed with beauty and glamour, there is something that exhibits an aura of positivity, peace, and harmony, while still being stunningly gorgeous.
+In a world obsessed with beauty and glamour, something exhibits an aura of positivity, peace, and harmony while still being stunningly gorgeous.

-While the color in most of the colored diamonds is a result of impurities in their structure, the cause of color in green diamonds is due to its exposure to natural radiation during and after its formation.
+While the color in most colored diamonds results from impurities in their structure, the cause of green diamond color formation is due to exposure to natural radiation during and after formation.

 Based on the type of radiation a diamond undergoes, it can either have a green skin tone or a green body color.

-- Green Skin Tone: In these types of green diamonds, the green color is present as the outer layer on the diamond's surface.
+- Green Skin Tone: The green color is present as the outer layer on the diamond's surface.
 The majority of green diamonds belong to this category.
-These green diamonds have generally light green colors.
+These green diamonds generally have light green colors.

-- Green Body Color: In these types of green diamonds, green shade is present throughout the diamond's body.
-Green color penetrating the diamond is a highly rare process and therefore, finding an entirely green diamond is exceptionally rare.
+- Green Body Color: A green shade is present throughout the diamond's body.
+Green color penetrating the diamond is a highly rare process, and therefore, finding an entirely green diamond is exceptionally rare.

-And yes, there is nothing to be worried about radiation effects.
+And in case you were wondering, there is nothing to worry about regarding radiation effects.
 Green diamonds are safe and do not cause any harm as they do not contain any radioactive properties.